TritonDataCenter/rfd/rfd/0027/README.md

 ### Metric Proxy
 Multiple Metric Proxy zones can be added as load requires and without penalty.
 When new Metric Proxies are added, CNS will detect this and add new A records.

-### Metric Forwarder
-For version one of Container Monitor, only a single instance of the forwarder will be supported.
-However, a sharded approach should be implemented in a later release.

 ## Dynamic metrics (e.g. on-demand DTrace integration)
 Dynamic metrics are already somewhat supported by CAv1, and are out of scope for